 А. Fall and Spring Semesters

-Prior to the first class day 100%
+Prior to the first class day .
+100%

-During the thirteenth through fifteenth class days 70%
+During the thirteenth through fifteenth class days .
+70%

 During the sixteenth through twentieth class days 25%

 After the twentieth class day none

-В. Summer Semesters
+Summer Semesters

 Prior to the first class day 100%

 The fifth class day 70%

 During the sixth and seventh class days 25%

-After the seventh class day none
+After the twentieth class day Summer Semesters Prior to the first class day